btstromberg/plex-stack/README.md

 ### Software installation

 #### Docker Engine
 Visit https://docs.docker.com/engine/install/ for details on how to install Docker on your distribution.
+If you are using Debian, take a look at the TLDR guide at the end.

-This configuration
+This configuration uses extension fields and environment variables which can be a bit confusing if you are new to Docker, but it really helps keeping everything organized and standardized, especially when expanding with more containers in the future.

 1. Clone the repo:
 <br><br>